chuucks/SPRING-BOOT-REST-API/README.md

 # SPRING-BOOT-REST
 ## REST API with Spring Boot
-### Includes embeed H2 Database, embeed Tomcat server, documentation with Swagger 2 and Authorization with OAUTH2 server
+### Includes embeed H2 Database, embeed Tomcat server, documentation with Swagger 2 and support for Docker and K8s

 ### Includes a small CRUD for a Employee Entity.